-- Lead A service line comprised of any amount of lead. - Galvanized Requiring Replacement (GRR) An iron or steel service line that has been coated with zinc. - Non-Lead A service line comprised of copper, plastic, or galvanized metal that is proven to be lead-free. - Lead Status Unknown A service line of completely unknown materials.
+- Lead A service line comprised of any amount of lead. - Galvanized Requiring Replacement (GRR) An iron or steel service line that has been coated with zinc (i.e., galvanized) and is or was ever downstream of a lead service line or a lead status unknown service line.
+A galvanized iron or steel service line which is definitively known never to have been downstream of a lead service line is a non-lead line. - Non-Lead A service line comprised of copper, plastic, or galvanized metal that is proven to be lead-free. - Lead Status Unknown A service line of completely unknown materials.